Professional Framework

-Furthermore, the Professional Framework can provide an anchor for professional development throughout an individual’s career.
-Those leading CPD can make links to relevant principles where appropriate, whilst explicitly identifying where external CPD aligns with the professional principles can help individuals understand and recognise how broader CPD experiences fit within their career development pathway.
+The Professional Framework can provide an anchor for professional development throughout an individual’s career.
+Those leading CPD can make links to relevant principles where appropriate, whilst explicitly identifying where external CPD aligns with the Professional Principles, which can help individuals understand and recognise how broader CPD experiences fit within their career development pathway.
 With teachers increasingly engaging in CPD from a range of sources and providers, this helps to bring coherence to individual professional learning and development.
 Additionally, the professional principles support progression from the Early Career Framework, and also align with new NPQs, meaning they complement the DfE’s ‘golden thread’ that underpins the support, training and development offered to teachers as part of recent national reforms.

 The Professional Principles are drawn from research and evidence and have been developed in consultation with the teaching profession.
 They differ from the Teachers’ Standards, which outline a minimum standard that teachers are required to uphold.
 Instead, the Professional Principles intend to define an aspirational standard that all teachers – and school leaders – can strive to achieve, aligned to both their current role and future career goals.